 Exhibition insights help students develop historical or scientific inquiry skills through connecting with key objects or specimens on display in exhibitions.
 Students are encouraged to discuss and share ideas about the items using the questions provided.

 Learn about all about the weird and wonderful creatures that we share this immense continent with, and their extinct predecessors in the Surviving Australia exhibition.
 Exploring the fascinating and sometimes scary animals living in our waterways, oceans, mountains and deserts, this gallery will answer your questions about Australia’s unique wildlife.
-Use our exhibition discovery to help your students engage with the content.
+Use our exhibition insights to help your students engage with the content.

 Connect – Use the map to find the animals.
 Encourage students to look closely at these and connect with what they see, think and feel.
 Read nearby text panels or touchscreens for extra information.

 Share – Facilitate opportunities for students to share and discuss their ideas about the animals using the questions to help them.